Tommo565/mango-env/README.md

 Note that this will take a while to do as it downgrades some of your packages to ensure compatibility with GCP.
 This is fine.

-**NOTE:** There are many different ways to interact with GCP (e.g. command line, GCP website, Python) as there are a TON of tutorials, references, guides etc. Generally I think it's best to try and interact with GCP either through the command line or Python before trying the web interface since this aids repeatablility and once you get the hang of it, it is a lot quicker.
+**NOTE:** There are many different ways to interact with GCP (e.g. command line, GCP website, Python) as there are a TON of tutorials, references, guides etc. Generally I think it's best to try and interact with GCP through the command line or Python if it's part of production code.
 However there are some things that you can't do with the command line, so you will have to use the web interface for these tasks.

 ## IntelliJ